cslarsen/mersenne-twister/README.md

 This is an implementation of fast PRNG called **MT19937**, meaning it has a period of 2^19937-1, which is a Mersenne prime.

-While this PRNG is very fast, it is *not* suitable for cryptographic code.
+While this PRNG is quite fast, it is *not* suitable for cryptographic code.
-It is suitable for code that have high performance requirements for quality pseudo-random numbers, such as Monte Carlo simulations, probabilistic algorithms or even games --- and so on.
+It works well for code that have high performance requirements for quality pseudo-random numbers, such as Monte Carlo simulations, probabilistic algorithms or even games --- and so on.